Mat Hoffman: Haro years

 In 1988, at the age of 16, Hoffman signs a one-year deal to ride for Haro Bikes after the departure of Dennis McCoy and Joe Johnson from the Haro roster freeing up the budget.
 Hoffman said, "For years, I'd wanted to ride for Haro – the first company to create a freestyle bike – run by the guy who invented the sport.
 It was a pure respect thing.
 Adding to the appeal, Haro's roster of sponsored riders was the coolest in the world: Ron Wilkerson, Brian Blyther, Dave Nourie, Joe Johnson, Dennis McCoy... it was the dream team.

-Around this time, a shady lady had entered the bike scene with high hopes of turning bike riders into Michael-Jordan-level megabrands.
-Despite having little clue as to what bike riding was even about, she began handling the careers of a few riders-including Joe Johnson and Dennis McCoy.
-Whispers of big-buck sponsorships convinced McCoy and Johnson to quit the Haro team, which left gaps in Haro's am and pro ranks and loosened up quite a bit of cash in their team rider budget.
-It took months for the drama to unfold, but their manager almost "managed" to torpedo their careers.
-It was unsettling to see two of the best riders in the sport paying their own way to contests, wearing Adidas track suits and doing demos at Chrysler dealerships, just to make a little extra money until that bazillion dollar Pepsi/Huffy deal kicked in (which, of course, never did).
+Around this time, a new manager entered the bike scene with ambitions of bringing mainstream-level sponsorship opportunities to riders.
+Despite limited experience in BMX, she began managing several riders, including Joe Johnson and Dennis McCoy.
+Rumors of major sponsorship deals led McCoy and Johnson to leave the Haro team, creating openings in Haro’s amateur and professional ranks and freeing up part of the team’s rider budget.

+As events unfolded over the following months, the expected opportunities failed to materialize.
+It was difficult to watch two of the sport’s top riders paying their own travel expenses, wearing Adidas tracksuits, and doing demos at Chrysler dealerships to earn extra income while waiting for a rumored Pepsi/Huffy sponsorship deal that ultimately never happened.

 But Dennis and Joe's lapse in judgment was my gain-I made a phone call to Rhino and secured a spot on the Haro team.
 I would remain classified as an am for at least the rest of the year, but I got a pay increase and was making about $50,000 in annual salary -approximately ten times what I earned with Skyway."

 At the 1989 2-Hip King of Vert finals in Irvine, California, Hoffman competes in first contest as a professional while still competing as an amateur.
 The amateurs rode first and Hoffman placed first then turned pro after his run and took first in the pro class.
 He also won the highest air of the contest and also finished the year as 1988 #1 amateur.
 An article in Ride Magazine commented: "What's left to say about a guy who ignored all established limits and redefined vert riding – at age 15[?]".
 In 1989 he won the first contest he entered as a professional and took home a $2,200 check, after winning the amateur contest of the day, taking the year title in the amateur class.